acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                    │
 └────────────────────────────────────┘
 ```
-*Figure 41: The state estimation problem visualized, showing how incomplete and imperfect sensor data must be combined to infer the true state of the system.*
+*Figure 42: The state estimation problem visualized, showing how incomplete and imperfect sensor data must be combined to infer the true state of the system.*

+<a name="multi-rate-sensor-fusion"></a>
-#### 12.2 Multi-Rate Sensor Fusion: Handling Different Sensor Timescales
+### 8.2.2 Multi-Rate Sensor Fusion: Handling Different Sensor Timescales

 **The Timing Challenge in Real-World Robotics**